After four days in Ellijay, I’m happy to say it was a successful trip.

 That day, I’d planned for us to go to Chattanooga, TN.
 I don’t know how I got it messed up, but I didn’t realize it was almost two hours to get there until we were on our way.
 I hate that we spent so much time driving that day, but we did get to see a lot and I think everyone had a good time.
 Our first stop was the Tennessee Valley Railroad.

 We got off the train there, to see the locomotive be turned around on a turn-table.
-We also got a tour of their repair/maintenance shop (which is one of only three like it in the U.S.) and then made the trip back to Grand Junction.

 After the train ride, we were hunting some lunch.
 We decided on Firehouse Subs.
 We’d never been to one before, but would definitely go back.